vvayne676/MY_NOTES/MIT6.824/lecture01_Intro.md

  Distributed system is not simpler, then why ppl are driven to use them?
 1. parallelism - because ppl want to achieve, high performance, parallelism, lots of CPUs, lots of memories, lots of disk arms moving in parallel
 2. fault tolerance
-3. physical - bank a computer in NY bank b computer in London
+3. physical - internal bank transfer, bank a computer in NY bank b computer in London
 4. security/isolated

-Course will focus on 1&2.
+Course will focus on above problem 1 and 2.

 Challenges:
 1. concurrency